devnull-cz/c-prog-lang/modules/goto.md

 # `goto` statement

 Any statement may be preceded by a prefix that declares an identifier as a label name.
-Labels by themself do not alter the flow of control.
+Labels by themselves do not alter the flow of control.

 Within the same function, you can jump to a label via the *goto* statement.